 Live Art Denmark

 Liveart.dk was founded in 2004 in Copenhagen to promote the discussion, documentation and development of live art in Denmark.
 We have organized 13 large international festivals of Live Art for kids and adults since 2004, and over 40 discussion events, books, video series, symposia and more in the field of live art, performance art, art criticism and documentation.
 We collaborate with theatres, music venues, art museums and festivals in Denmark and internationally.
-We receive operational funding from the Danish Art Council.
+We receive core funding from the Danish Art Council.

 Ellen Friis studied “interdisciplinary art strategies for the public space” at Kunsthochschule Berlin, 2005, based on a B.A. in stage design and performance art.
 She has created several performances, video installations and performance concepts that have been presented in many contexts and spaces in England, Germany, Poland, Finland, Norway, Sweden, Denmark, Michigan and more.